namirgarib/md-notebook/README.md

 ## 💡 Contributing
 Feel free to fork this project, open issues, or submit pull requests.
 Any contributions that help improve the functionality without bloating the application are more than welcome!
+**NOTE:** This app currently uses the Electron framework during development.
+Due to unexpected bloat, we are exploring migrating to a lighter framework, such as [Tauri](https://tauri.app/) or [Neutralinojs](https://neutralino.js.org/)